 - There is no parking on either the drive or the sidewalk leading up to the rink entrance.
 This is a No Parking Zone that needs to be kept clear for emergencies.

 - All spectators must adhere to USA Hockey’s Zero Tolerance Policy.
-On-Ice officials will stop the game when any spectators displaying inappropriate and disruptive behavior interfere with other spectators or participants of the game.
+On-ice officials will stop the game when any spectators displaying inappropriate and disruptive behavior interfere with other spectators or participants of the game.
 The on-ice officials will identify violators to the coaches for the purpose of removing them for the spectator’s viewing area of game area.
 Once removed, play will resume.
 Lost time will not be replaced and violators may be subject to further disciplinary action by the local governing body.
-This inappropriate behavior shall:
+Examples of inappropriate behavior include:

 - Using obscene or vulgar language in a boisterous manner to any one at any time.